Updated on July 12, 2026

 GLS Tracking Number Format

-Because formats differ between GLS national networks, the safest approach is to copy the number exactly as it appears in your confirmation and paste it into a universal tracker.
-InstantParcels recognises GLS numbers across countries and matches them to the correct network automatically.
+The table below lists the GLS number formats seen most often across the network.
+Formats differ between GLS national companies, so the safest approach is to copy the number exactly as it appears in the confirmation and paste it into a universal tracker, which matches it to the correct GLS company automatically.

 GLS Tracking Status Guide